puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/variables_and_templates.md

 $my_variable = 'look, a string!'
 ```

-Once you have defined a variable you can use it anywhere in your manifest where
+Once you have defined a variable, you can use it anywhere in your manifest where
 you want to use the assigned value.
 Note that variables are parse-order
 dependent, which means that a variable must be defined before it can be used.
 Trying to use an undefined variable will result in a special `undef` value.